Principles of Alchemy

 Tell me more about the exams.

-Each Element ends with a self-evaluation exam; a test.
+Each Element ends with a self-evaluation exam.
 These exams cover everything explained in the Dialogue sections, and reviewed in Arthur's Notes, as well as the more advanced materials taught in the Questions and Answers section.
 The exams do not cover the experiments in "Do This!" so there is no reason to delay taking the exam after completing the Questions and Answers section.
 (And having reviewed and prepared for the exam - of course!)

 Each exam is composed of 20 questions answered by multiple choice.